 Trustees should also use all communication media available to them to make sure that any messages that they want to convey to their membership get through.
 This can include: electronic communications via websites, social media, emails to members at work or at home, telephone helplines as well as the more traditional printed literature.
 Many of the parties involved in pensions have Facebook or Twitter links that individuals can access to easily find out information about pensions.
 In addition, YouTube is providing a platform for PensionTube to help people understand the facts about UK pensions.
 This brings together videos from independent experts, charities and the government on the changes happening to UK Pensions that individuals want to know about.
 Take a look at this: https://www.youtube.com/user/PensionTube

 We can see the importance of clear communication and this section focusses on the need to give advice on how to communicate clearly.
 We also look at why accurate record keeping is important and what disclosure requirements exist for pensions provision.

-There isn't a direct reference to an area of the Study Manual here, as it forms a 'golden thread;' throughout all of the materials - (the Study Manual can also be found in pdf format in the Resources Page of this website)
+There isn't a direct reference to an area of the Study Manual here, as it forms a 'golden thread;' throughout all of the materials - the Retirement Provision Certificate Study Manual 2023 can also be found in pdf format in the Resources Page of this website.